fish-shell/fish-shell/doc_src/cmds/functions.rst

 - ``-t`` or ``--handlers-type TYPE`` will show all event handlers matching the given type

 The default behavior of ``functions``, when called with no arguments, is to print the names of all defined functions.
-Unless the ``-a`` option is given, no functions starting with underscores are not included in the output.
+Unless the ``-a`` option is given, no functions starting with underscores are included in the output.

 If any non-option parameters are given, the definition of the specified functions are printed.